-Some women who undergo breast enlargement surgery are dissatisfied with the final appearance of their breasts or can experience unwanted complications such as saline implant deflation or capsular contracture.
+Some women who undergo breast enlargement surgery are dissatisfied with the final appearance of their breasts or can experience unwanted complications such as saline implant deflation, malposition, or capsular contracture (hardness).
 Breast augmentation revision surgery is offered at Minneapolis Plastic Surgery, LTD. in Minnesota to yield a more natural and soft breast appearance.
-What is involved in the surgery depends on the treatment needed, but our final goal is always the same — to restore the positive self-image of our patients.
+What is involved in each surgery depends on the individual treatment needed, but our final goal is always the same — to restore the positive self-image of our patients.

 Candidates for Breast Augmentation Revision Surgery